Is your coffee Fair Trade?

 1. Fair Trade doesn't promote quality.

+Coffee is bought and sold in such massive volumes that it is traded on the commodities market - alongside oil, wheat and gold etc. This establishes a standard price for coffee, which is known as the "C" price.
 The C market rises and falls with global supply and demand for coffee.
 When supply is high, or demand low, the C market falls.
-It fell heavily in 2000, resulting in incredible hardship for millions of coffee producers around the world, and forcing many out of the industry altogether.
+For example, it fell heavily in 2000, resulting in incredible hardship for millions of coffee producers around the world, forcing many out of the industry altogether.

 - FT coffee generates its own supply and demand.
 When demand for FT coffee is low, FT-certified cooperatives might sell as little as 20% of their coffee at the increased price, and have no choice but to accept the regular price for the majority of their coffee, despite having paid for certification (Berndt 2007:16, Valkila 2009:2).